-I was rushed the first time in as I had to catch the last bus from nearby Reundorf so only had time for one beer and their tasty Zwiebelkäse (a tastier version of cottage cheese with onions).
+I was rushed the first time in as I had to catch the last bus from nearby Reundorf so only had time for one Kellerbier and their tasty Zwiebelkäse (a tastier version of cottage cheese with onions).

 Zwielbelkäse with an amazing Kellerbier served by the brewer himself

 I returned a few months later for their Bockbier Anstich and enjoyed a Schäuferla and a fantastic Bockbier.

 I finally got my wife there this summer and we had a great Rouladen (beer roll stuffed with pickles, onions, bacon and mustard).
 Even with all the hype from me, she was not disappointed, and that was without being able to drink a Kellerbier as she was driving!